biological-expression-language/biological-expression-language.github.io/README.md

 ## Specification and Tutorial

-The current version (2.0+) specification and tutorial is available at https://cthoyt.gitbook.io/bel/.
+The current version (2.0+) specification and tutorial is available [here](https://cthoyt.gitbook.io/bel/).
-Previous versions can be found on this abandoned Selventa GitHub [repository](https://github.com/OpenBEL/language).
+Previous versions can be found on Selventa's GitHub [repository](https://github.com/OpenBEL/language).

 The <a href="https://bel.bio/">BEL.bio</a> project hosts additional programatically generated [language documentation](https://language.bel.bio) as well as sporadically updated structured